RosarioCCLab/DP4-App/README.md

 * using the operating system (OS) console with the command:
 > `pip install dp4plus-app`

-* running the following script [DP4+App_Installer](https://github.com/RosarioCCLab/DP4plus-App/blob/main/dp4plus-installer.py) (Save the code with right click on the website screen -> 'save as').
+* running the following script [DP4+App_Installer](https://github.com/RosarioCCLab/DP4plus-App/blob/main/dp4plus-installer.py) (Save the code opening `raw` and right click on the website screen -> 'save as').

 ###### Linux (Ubuntu) users be aware that Python module *tkinter* is not installed with `pip` in your OS.
 In case your want to install **DP4+ App** by command line, make sure to also install tk with  > `sudo apt-get install python3-tk` .
 The ones using the installer this trouble is already solved in the script.